henryisaway/Jynx/README.md

 - **Lightweight**: Good for fast rendering and efficient resource management.
 - **Flexible API**: A high-level Lua interface allows for easier scripting and rapid iteration.
 - **Mod-Friendly Architecture**: Designed to facilitate modding in games, ensuring ease of use for both developers and end-users.
-- **Multi-Platform Support**: Initially implemented on OpenGL, with plans for support across multiple graphical APIs.
 - **Asset Management**: Future features include a comprehensive asset manager to streamline asset handling.
 - **Support for 2D and 3D Rendering**: Capable of rendering both 2D and 3D graphics.
 - **Custom Shaders**: Create stunning visuals with the ability to implement custom shaders.